 Ronaldo is more advanced player

 Nowadays, soccer is more dynamic and athletic than ever.
 The game has become faster, stronger and more demanding in most aspects of physicality.
 While Messi might have more talent, Ronaldo’s combination of physical and technical abilities just makes him better.
 He is 6’’1 of pure Portuguese muscle.
-This means he’s very hard to push off the ball and, combined with his NBA star-like jumping ability, makes his headers a serious threat.
+This means he’s very hard to push off the ball.
 Ronaldo’s combination of dizzying pace, great dribbling and powerful shooting with either foot terrorizes defenses.

 He is simply a better fit for today’s game.
 His athleticism is second to none; he combines dizzying pace with powerful shooting and a jumping ability of an NBA star, which makes his headers a serious threat to the opposition.
+And he’s doing it at the same level even in his mid-30s.
 Ronaldo, more than Messi, is the ideal model of the next generation of players.

-Messi has won more titles since he plays for a better team, not because he is a better player than Ronaldo.
+Messi has an advantage over Ronaldo: Messi has won more titles mostly because he plays for a better team, not because he is a better player than Ronaldo.
 Throughout his entire career, Messi played for arguably the best side to ever play the game.
 Unlike Ronaldo’s team experiences, Messi’s Barcelona teammates know each other blindly, since most of them have played together since they were 10 years old, always the same style and formation.

 This is not to say that Ronaldo’s teammates were bad.
-They were great, but just not as great as Messi’s.
-For example, Messi has played with Xavi Hernandez and Andrés Iniesta, two of the most dominating center-midfielders of our era.
+They were great, but just not as great as Messi’s during the majority of his career.
+For example, Messi has played with Neymar (who is arguably the best player following) and Luis Suarez, 2 of the best forwards of the century, and with Xavi Hernandez and Andrés Iniesta, two of the most dominating center-midfielders of our era.
 While Messi has the added value of an unforgettable team, Ronaldo is the driving factor of his.
 Messi is like Tim Duncan of the Spurs, while Ronaldo is like LeBron James in Cleveland.

 The international paradigm: